maniacs-oss/snackis/snabel.md

 ```

 ### Random Numbers
-Random numbers are supported through ranged generators that may be treated as unlimited iterators.
+Random numbers are supported through ranged generators that may be treated as infinite iterators.

 ```
 > 100 random pop $1 pop $1 _ $list